 For a better brew, keep coffee in an airtight canister in a cabinet.

 The appropriate food storage for these would be in a cabinet or your pantry.

-After these veggies are plucked from the cool, dark soil, they should be stored in a similar environment in your home, but not together.
+After these veggies are plucked from the cool, dark soil.

 Store garlic solo, so its scent won't permeate other foods.